code-craka/creavibe-pro/docs/audit-logs-dashboard.md

 # Audit Logs Dashboard Documentation

-The Audit Logs Dashboard is a comprehensive component for the Creavibe.pro SaaS application that allows administrators to monitor user actions and system events.
+The Audit Logs Dashboard is a comprehensive component for the CreaVibe SaaS application that allows administrators to monitor user actions and system events.
 It provides a clear and efficient way to view, filter, and search audit logs.

 ## Features